Do you have a dream buyer persona for your product or service?

 Many new businesses fail to write out their target market from day one.
 Even worse, more businesses fail to understand who their target audience is after launch, resulting in a spaghetti approach to targeting; throwing noodles at the wall and waiting for something to stick.
 While this doesn’t mean they never get sales, it just means their campaigns are working exponentially harder to find the right people.

 What if you had the option to put your product in front of the perfect person at the exact moment of them wanting to buy.
 Sounds pretty good, right?
+A marketer’s dream.
 What is this magic I speak of?

 Compared to generic evergreen ads, Yahoo found that 54% of consumers found personalized ads more engaging and memorable.
 Understanding who your target audience is will ultimately improve the performance of your marketing strategies by allowing you to create a more tailored approach to your targeting and ads and increase overall brand engagement.